 If you are considering putting your business into administration, it is likely that you are already coming under pressure and scrutiny from creditors, landlords, shareholders or governing bodies.

-If your company is insolvent or facing the prospect of administration, you can talk to First4lawyers.
-You will then potentially be put in touch with a solicitor who can give detailed guidance and legal representation throughout the process.
+If your company is insolvent or facing the prospect of administration, you can talk to First4Lawyers, who will assess your situation with you.
+Our specialist solicitors can give detailed guidance and legal representation throughout the process.

 What are company administrations?

-If your company is struggling to pay its debts, and you cannot reach an agreement with your creditors, you can appoint an administrator who will seek to prevent your company from being wound up.
+If your company is struggling to pay its debts, and you cannot reach an agreement with your creditors, you will need to appoint an administrator who will seek to prevent your company from being wound up.

 If you choose to appoint an administrator, they will notify your creditors and Companies House of their appointment, and a moratorium will be put in place to freeze hostile actions by creditors against your company.